mcneel/developer.rhino3d.com/_guide_topics/rhinopython/ghpython-call-components.md

 centroids = ghcomp.Area(curves).centroid # call Grasshopper Area component with curves from Voronoi
 ```

-Of course you can mix in other python to perform calculations on the results of the component function calls.
+Of course you can mix in other Python to perform calculations on the results of the component function calls.
 I tweaked the above example to find the curve generated from Voronoi that has the largest area.

 ```python
 import ghpythonlib.components as ghcomp